 Fischer was lost, even if he was still just breathing moderately.
 The group decided to save the leader of Taiwan, Gao.

-Boukreev was already dead when he returned to help Fischer.
+By the time Anatoli Boukreev came back to help rescue Fischer, his body had already gone cold, he was already dead right there at the South Col, he was 40 years old at the time of his death on Everest.
 In reality, Boukreev discovered Fisher half-dressed.
 This activity, known as ‘paradoxical undressing,’ is typically observed in the last stages of hypothermia.
 Boukreev encircled Fischer’s body and pushed it away from the main climbing route.
 Scott Fischer’s corpse is still on the mountain today.
 The 1996 Mount Everest accident was one of the deadliest in the mountain’s history, killing eight people.
-Despite this, no other members of Fisher’s squad died.
-In addition to Lopsang Jangbu Sherpa and Boukreev’s bravery, Fischer’s self-sacrifice saved the lives of his clients and others on the mountain that day.

 The Rescue Mission